Unit 2 Ferry Wharf

-Even securely established business have struggled to navigate the challenges throw up by the pandemic in 2020.
+Even securely established businesses have struggled to navigate the challenges thrown up by the pandemic in 2020.
 Few companies have escaped without any impact.
 Staff have been furloughed (or worse), plans have been delayed and forecasts have been rewritten.
 For many, the priority has been to simply survive.

 What has been less reported has been the impact on our future business success stories.
 What has happened to the budding entrepreneurs who have had to put their dreams on hold?
-Where are the start-ups who had big plans for investment and growth in 2020?
-Where are the businesses who may not have shed jobs, but have been denied the opportunity to create new ones?
+Where are the start-ups that had big plans for investment and growth in 2020?
+Where are the businesses that may not have shed jobs, but have been denied the opportunity to create new ones?

 With all the uncertainty and turmoil, have investors been ready to take a chance on exciting new projects?
 If not, when will they be ready to take the plunge?

-One of the most effective routes for early day investment is via a business angel (someone who invests their money in the initial phase of a start-ups, usually in exchange for equity).
+One of the most effective routes for early-day investment is via a business angel (someone who invests their money in the initial phase of start-ups, usually in exchange for equity).

 The UK Business Angel Market Report is an essential barometer of angel activity.
 And the second edition, released in October, showed surprisingly robust levels of investments and interactions.